How to get refund from canceled Bhutan tour due to COVID-19

-Government did refund all fees for cancellations made after the country’s closure.
-All hotels were flexible as well and accepted cancellations without any usual cancellation fees.
-Transportation, meals and guide are normally paid only after conducted tour.
-So there is no reason not to refund these costs.
+Government did refund all visa and permit fees for all cancellations made after the country’s closure.
+All hotels were flexible as well and accepted cancellations without any usual cancellation conditions.
+Transportation, meals and guides are normally paid only after the tour is conducted.
+So there is no reason not to refund all these costs.

 Flight ticket refunds depends on airlines

-Drukair – Royal Bhutan Airlines, the national and government owned airlines are refunding canceled tickets in full although they are encouraging people to reschedule.
-Just, please mind the money are only being refunded in the same month, during which the flight should have been conducted.
+Drukair – Royal Bhutan Airlines, the national and government owned airlines are refunding canceled tickets in full.
+Just mind that the money are only being refunded in the same month, during which the flight was supposed to be conducted.
 So if you booked to fly in October, you will not be able to get refund earlier than that.

-Bhutan Airlines, the first and only private airlines in Bhutan, unfortunately don’t refund flight ticket payments for canceled flights.
+Bhutan Airlines, the first and only private airlines in Bhutan, unfortunately don’t refund payments for canceled flights.
 This is great source of frustration among the Bhutanese tour operators.
-Apparently the airlines don’t have any cash flow to refund from as of now.
-You might need to wait for refund for some time.
-Unfortunately airlines might as well go bankrupt and then you will not be able to get anything.
-Too bad, but tour operators can’t do anything given the situation.
+Apparently, the airlines don’t have any cash flow and thus no resources to refund from.
+You might need to wait for some time.
+Unfortunately, there is also risk, that airlines will bankrupt and then you will not be able to get anything.
+There is nothing tour operators can do about it, so please be patient and understanding.

 What you can’t get back